wsxwsx543/CSC420-Introduction-to-Image-Understanding/A3/README.txt

 Question 3:
 python ./code/Q3.py

-In this question, I implement the Lucus-Kanade algorithm and using this algorithm to detect the motion for each image sequence.
+In this question, I implement the Lucus-Kanade algorithm with iterative refinement and using this algorithm to detect the motion for each image sequence.
 If you run the code above, it will pick a representative frame for each image sequences and display the result for the selected frame, which means 11 images will be shown in total.

 Question 4: